Canon T2i vs Nikon D750

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T2i and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T2i does not offer wifi capability.
+In contrast, the T2i does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D750 (unlike the T2i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T2i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
+Both the T2i and the D750 have been discontinued, but can regularly be found used on eBay.
+The T2i was replaced by the Canon T3i, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon T2i better than the Nikon D750 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.